raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/6. @Autowired Annotation/README.md

 - The `@Autowired` annotation in Spring is used for automatic dependency injection.
 - It allows Spring to automatically resolve and inject collaborating beans into a bean during the runtime.
-- This reduces the need for manual configuration and simplifies dependency management.
 - It is a part of Annotation-based configuration.

 ### Key Points

 - **Definition**: The `@Autowired` annotation marks a field, setter method, or constructor for automatic dependency injection.
 Spring will automatically inject the appropriate bean by type.
-- **Dependency Injection**: `@Autowired` supports constructor injection, setter injection, and field injection.
 - **Required Attribute**: By default, `@Autowired` is required.
 You can make it optional by setting the `required` attribute to `false`, in which case, Spring will inject `null` if no matching bean is found.

 ### Example